hyphz/hyphz.github.io/data/texts.md

 to gain Potency.
 This damage cannot be resisted or reduced.
 If you hit with your attack, one target that was hit takes 6 extra damage from Potency.
 If your attack power does not require a roll, deal 3 extra damage instead.
+@@TheInstantRepulsion
+**Effect:** The target and each creature adjacent to you are pushed 3 squares.
+@@Liscato'sBountifulLubrication
+**Effect:** If the target attempts to move on its next turn, it must make a Saving Throw.
+If it fails, it falls Prone.
+@@Margul'sToxicMissile1+
+**Effect:** Target takes 1 Ongoing Damage and loses one point of Resistance if it has any (save ends).
+@@Margul'sToxicMissile5+
+**Effect:** On a failed save, the target is Vulnerable 1 until the end of the encounter.
+@@TheExcellentPrismaticSpray1+
+Deal 2 damage to the target with no attack roll.
+You may gain the benefit of your Boosts as though you had rolled a 5 on the attack.
+@@TheExcellentPrismaticSpray5+
+Deal 3 damage to the target with no attack roll.
+You may gain the benefit of your Boosts as though you had rolled a 5 on the attack.
+@@WordofInstantFriendship
+**Effect:** Pick one creature.
+The target cannot attack you or the designated creature on its next turn.
+@@MomentaryEncystment
+**Effect:** Target is removed from existence until the end of your next turn.
+For the duration it does not take a turn and may not be targeted by any powers.
+It does not suffer nor benefit from any effects.
+@@Furz'sUndeniableCommand
+**Effect:** Immediately spend an Attack Action for the target.
+Only At-Will powers may be used.
+@@SoporificDecree
+**Effect:** Target must make a Saving Throw.
+If it fails, it is asleep (Incapacitated) until it takes damage or until an ally spends an Attack Action to wake it while adjacent.
+@@Parvel'sTotalConstriction
+**Effect:** Target is Restrained (escape ends).
+@@RadiantMotesoftheOverworld
+**Effect:** Target is Blinded until the end of its next turn.
+@@Hura'sHastyRipening
+**Effect:** All of the target's attacks have their damage reduced by 2 (save ends).
+@@Hozrul'sEfficaciousCantrip
+**Effect:** Teleport two squares, making note of the square you used this power in.
+When any creature enters that square, it and all creatures adjacent to the square take 4 damage.
+@@TheCantofInexplicableLust
+**Effect:** Pick a creature.
+If possible, the target must attempt to move adjacent to that creature on its next turn.
+@@PracticalDomeofPreservation
+Use this power when a creature hits with an attack against you.
+The creature instead misses.
+@@Mudge'sLocalizedInferno
+Create a 7x7 zone centered within 10 squares.
+Each creature in the zone takes 3 damage.
+@@Horwell'sOffensiveAmalgam
+**Special:** On a 3, the target is subject to one of the four effects below.
+On a 4 the target is subject to two of the lines.
+On a 5 the target is subject to three of the lines.
+On a 6, as a 5 plus 3 damage.

+* 3 damage.
+* Target is Immobilized (save ends)
+* Target takes Ongoing 2 Damage (save ends)
+* Target is Panicked on its next turn
+@@TheOtherworldlyEncasement
+**Effect:** Each time the target starts its turn until the end of the encounter, it must make a Saving Throw.
+If it fails it is knocked Prone and Restrained (escape ends).
+If it fails such a Saving Throw while already Restrained by this effect, it takes 4 damage.
+@@Thanatin'sMalediction
+**Effect:** Target must make a Saving Throw.
+If it fails it is immediately Taken Out.
+If it succeeds it is Dazed (save ends).
+@@FayZu'sLesserSubjugation
+**Effect:** Target is Dominated (save ends).
+@@TheDomeofManyColors
+**Effect:** A sphere encloses you and all creatures adjacent to you.
+All creatures inside are protected from attacks originating outside the sphere.
+The shield may absorb 7 HP of damage before it fails.
+Creatures may exit the sphere but may not re-enter it.
+@@IncantationofVulnerability
+**Effect:** Until the end of the encounter, all attacks against the target have Advantage.
+@@Renalai'sSlowMoment
+**Effect:** Immediately take a new turn.
+All other creatures are considered Stunned during this turn.
+**Special:** If you use this spell on multiple targets, you get only one extra turn no matter how many times the effect is applied.
 @@DamageBoost
 When you roll a 2-5 on an attack, deal 1 extra damage to the target.
 When you roll a 6, deal 2 extra damage.